-Services that are What you must pay when you get these service covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Physician/Practitioner services, including doctor's office visits (continued) O You have the option of getting these services through an inperson visit or by telehealth.
+Services that are What you must pay when you get these services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Physician/Practitioner services, including doctor's office visits Certain telehealth services including: outpatient rehabilitation services, POC, specialist, urgently needed services, and outpatient mental health services.
+You have the option of getting these services through an inperson visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Telehealth services for monthly endstage renal diseaserelated visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location.
-You pay nothing for a Health Risk Assessment telehealth visit.
-For Medicare-covered outpatient surgery performed in a hospital or ambulatory surgical center, you pay a \$150 copayment for the surgical visit.
-(For outpatient surgery, also see the "Outpatient surgery, section earlier in this Medical Benefits Chart.)
-You pay nothing for a Health Risk Assessment telehealth visit.
-For Medicare-covered outpatient surgery performed in a hospital or ambulatory surgical center, you pay a \$250 copayment for the surgical visit.
-(For outpatient surgery, also see the "Outpatient surgery, section earlier in this Medical Benefits Chart.)
-You pay nothing for a Health Risk Assessment telehealth visit.
-For Medicare-covered outpatient surgery you pay: • \$325 copayment for surgical visit in a hospital • \$275 copayment for surgical visit in an ambulatory surgical center (For outpatient surgery, also see the "Outpatient surgery, section earlier in this Medical Benefits Chart.)
+(For outpatient surgery, also see the "Outpatient surgery" section earlier in this Medical Benefits Chart.)
+(For outpatient surgery, also see the "Outpatient surgery" section earlier in this Medical Benefits Chart.)
+(For outpatient surgery, also see the "Outpatient surgery" section earlier in this Medical Benefits Chart.)